 December 6th.
 St. Nicholas makes a surprise visit to each classroom and leaves a special treat of oranges or cookies for each child.

-December 13.
-Santa Lucia (the oldest eighth grade girl) visits each class in her white dress and crown of light, bringing a plate of cookies and a song.
+On or around December 13, Santa Lucia (the oldest eighth grade girl) visits each class in her white dress and crown of light, bringing a plate of cookies and a song.

 Throughout the school year.
 Class plays are always a highlight of the school year.
 The plays start small in the younger grades, generally for just parents to watch , but grow in scope, audience and venue as they move through the grades.
 In the older grades, an evening is usually set aside to perform the play, complete with full costume and sets.

-In early May.
-Grandparents and friends of children in Grades One through Three may visit the classrooms and attend an assembly dedicated to them.
+Each spring, Grandparents and friends of children in Grades One through Three are invited to visit the classrooms and attend an assembly dedicated to them.

-Late May.
-The fifth grade studies ancient history, including ancient Greece.
-It is common for the Olympiad to coincide with the study of Greek history in the main lesson.
-Our students join other Waldorf Schools in the Great Lakes area where ancient Olympiad competitions are held.
+In the spring LWS Grade 5 students (who study Greek History in main lesson) join other Waldorf Schools in the Great Lakes area where ancient Olympiad competitions are held.
 Events include the classic pentathlon: javelin, discus, the 100- yard dash, Greco-Roman wrestling, and the long jump.
 Honour and integrity in sportsmanship are celebrated.

 Early June.
-A festival celebrating both unity and diversity.
-A celebration of our ability to understand each other.
+A festival celebrating our ability to understand each other -- becoming aware of our individuality on one hand and what we all have in common on the other.
 At the weekly assembly, we will use the text of an old verse which is translated by parents in our community to many other languages.

 Mid-June.
 Families, teachers and students celebrate the graduation of eighth grade students, many who have been in the school for 11 years.
 Recognition of student accomplishments and remembrances of their journey together are celebrated.